-Description.plist File
+Editing the Description.plist File in a Package Source

 The description.plist file allows you to define how a package presents itself in the Installer application.

 Each localization includes its own description.plist file that allows you to define a description title and description for a package based on the target language.